Enrolling and managing computers using the Centrify Client for Linux

 Note: A role does not need to have any members associated with it to be visible on registered computers.

 The Centrify Client for Linux is only available for a limited set of supported platforms.
-If you are managing computers where the agent is supported, you can download the agent from the Admin Portal, from the Centrify Download Center, or from the Centrify YUM or APT repository.
+If you are managing computers where the client is supported, you can download the client from the Admin Portal, from the Centrify Download Center, or from the Centrify YUM or APT repository.

 To download the Centrify Client for Linux